-Therefore, in this article, I will talk about the benefits of having both ingredients in your skincare regimen as well as how to use glycolic and lactic acid together for best effects without the risk of irritating your skin.
+In this article, we will discuss the benefits of having both ingredients in your skincare regimen, as well as how to use glycolic and lactic acid together for the best effect without the risk of irritating your skin.

 How Does Glycolic Acid Work?

-Glycolic acid is a substance that belongs to the family of alpha-hydroxy acids (AHAs), and it is a naturally occurring compound that can be found in sugar cane, sugar beets, pineapple, papaya, tomatoes, cantaloupe, and unripe grapes.
+Glycolic acid is a naturally occurring component in sugar cane, sugar beets, pineapple, papaya, tomatoes, cantaloupe, and unripe grapes.

 However, the glycolic acid used in skincare products is synthetically made in a lab due to being more stable and safer overall.